MillionLinesOfCode/javapenalty/README.md

 5. If the goalkeeper guesses it right he saves the shot, else you score!

 6. The player will get a total of 5 chances to score(or miss!).

-7. Score is displayed on the top left and is updated after each shot.

 # Installing and running javapenalty(Text-based version)